Jump to Section

 Our helpline will place you in a residential treatment program that geared to your recovery.
 Proven methods are used to restore your life to its pre-addicted state.
 From inpatient care to relapse prevention, you will learn everything you need to cope with emotions that otherwise have caused you to abuse drugs.
 In time, you can look back and admit that addiction was just one backward step in your life of forward movement.

-Call our helpline at 800-836-4134 to speak with a treatment specialist who has been in your situation and knows what it means to make this call.
+Call our helpline at 800-836-4134 Who Answers? to speak with a treatment specialist who has been in your situation and knows what it means to make this call.
 This could change your life!